ruymanengithub/vison/docs/cookbook.rst

 * Doing the data-acquisition monitoring in real-time (using eyegore).
 * Doing the analysis (using vison_run).

-These activities should be assigned to different roles/persons, and formally the are.
-But because in practice, they are usually done by the same person, and regardless of this, they are so closely related, we’ll present them together and interleaved, as they are in practice.
+These activities should be assigned to different roles/persons, and formally they are.
+But because in practice, they are usually done by the same person, and regardless of this, they are so closely related, we’ll present them together and interleaved.

 WRITING SCRIPTS / SESSIONS
 --------------------------